(*Disclaimer: Joe Rogan sometimes has some divisive opinions, and his views do not represent those here at PodcastHowTo.com.)

-The JRE podcast being hosted by Rogan comes up with more than 1300 excellent episodes.
+The JRE podcast hosted by Rogan comes up with more than 1300 excellent episodes.
 These numbers are still increasing as time passes by.
-The said program has been in the field for more than ten years.
+The program has been in the field for more than ten years.
 Aside from that, it is considered by many as one of the most popular contemporary podcasts these days.

 Most of the episodes that it has been quite long.
 Many of them can last for more than three hours of live-streamed format.
 As you can probably assume, they’ll cover a wide range of topics for episodes that long.

 These guests are usually entertainers and celebrities.
 Some of them are also athletes and scientists who are knowledgeable about the possible existence of aliens.